ahmedabb104/Sorting-Visualizer/README.md

-# Under Development

 # Sorting Algorithm Visualizer
-Run visualizations of bubble sort, selection sort, and insertion sort
+Visualizations of the bubble sort, selection sort, and insertion sort algorithms.
+I found it interesting that there are so many different sorting algorithms, so I decided to visualize a few of them in action!
+You can access it here: https://sort-visual.netlify.app/
 ***
 # Technologies Used
 - React